warrengalyen/geoiplookup/README.md

   -i	return country iso code
   -v	verbose/debug output
 Examples:
-./geoiplookup 8.8.8.8			    Return the country ISO code and name ./geoiplookup -d ~/GeoIP 8.8.8.8	Use a different database directory ./geoiplookup -i 8.8.8.8			Return just the country ISO code ./geoiplookup -c 8.8.8.8			Return just the country name ./geoiplookup db-update			    Update the GeoLite2-Country database (do not run more than once a month)
+geoiplookup 8.8.8.8			Return the country ISO code and name geoiplookup -d ~/GeoIP 8.8.8.8		Use a different database directory geoiplookup -i 8.8.8.8			Return just the country ISO code geoiplookup -c 8.8.8.8			Return just the country name geoiplookup db-update			Update the GeoLite2-Country database (do not run more than once a month) geoiplookup self-update			Update the GoIpLookup binary with the latest release
 ```